 At the end of the 2024 Reading programme we were asked by Network Rail to consider delivering this project in Bristol as they were looking to engage children in the area about the several new stations they are building.
 So for the first time, in 2025, we will also deliver to 9 schools across Bristol, during April and May.

 For more detailed information on the programme, including a video, go to LOOK DRAW BUILD @ Reading Station (ARCHI-adventure).
+This video was made when there was just Reading in the programme, but it does highlight the principles.

 Railway 200

 2025 marks the 200th anniversary of the start of the Modern Railway with the opening of the Stockton to Darlington Line.
 Railway 200 celebrates the past, present and future of rail.
-We are linking our LOOK DRAW BUILD activities to the project to ensure a wide coverage of what The Reading Civic Society is doing to encourage engineering and architectural understanding in schools in reading and Bristol.
+We are linking our LOOK DRAW BUILD activities to the project to ensure a wide coverage of what The Reading Civic Society is doing to encourage engineering and architectural understanding in schools in Reading and Bristol.
 Here is some of the coverage of our events:

 We will be adding more updates as the activities progress.